radar/sri/README.md

 This gem comes with an executable called `generate-sri`.
 You can run it like this:

 ```
-generate-sri -hash sha384 ~/path/to/a/file
+generate-sri -h sha512 ~/path/to/a/file
 ```

 Or like this:

 ```
-cat ~/path/to/a/file | generate-sri -hash sha384
+cat ~/path/to/a/file | generate-sri -h sha512
 ```

+You may pass one of these through as the `-h` option:

+* sha256
+* sha384
+* sha512

 ## Rationale